 According to Supermom Susan, she says having one kid (or three kids) is just as hard as having ten.
 If I had ten kids, I don’t think I’d be saying that, but I’ll defer to the expert.
 Susan says people think, “Ten kids?!!
 How do you do it?”
 (Yes, that’s exactly what I thought).
 She explains, though, that the kids came one at a time.
 Susan and Philippe had time to get used to each one and every child folded into the family.
 It’s their normal; their family.
 It’s not like ten kids happened all at once.
 Susan admits that would be challenging.
 Susan explains, “Even if you have one child, that one child takes all of a parent’s time, attention and worries.
 With ten kids, it’s not ten times more.
 You still worry about the day to day.
 The things you expect to be hard are hard.
 It’s hard for the kids to leave their friends.
 It’s hard to declutter.
 It’s hard to pack up the house.
 It’s hard to do school at the same time.
 It’s hard to take care of the toddlers who are changing clothes multiple times a day while you pack, but that’s life.”
 Whether you’re moving with one kid or ten kids, you face similar challenges.

 I learned that I can never complain again about moving with three kids.
 I learned that people can look fabulous and also be the mother of ten kids.
 I loved Susan’s can-do attitude, although she continuously attributed this to her husband and his positive outlook.
 If someone in your family feels excited about the move, latch onto that adventurous and joyful spirit.
 If you have a hard time donating household items, ask someone with less attachment to things to guide you through the process.
 Set priorities as you begin the moving process to help you take it one step at a time.
-Whether you have ten kids, one kid, a dog, or you’re moving solo, it’s still a challenge.
+Whether you move with ten kids, one kid, a dog, or you’re moving solo, it’s still a challenge.
 Use Susan’s words of wisdom to help you get through it.